 We then followed the Panorama Road until we arrived at the famous Boulders Beach where we observed hundreds of penguins wandering around this protected beach area.
 We could have spent hours watching these cute little birds.

 We then continued until the Cape of Good Hope, which is the most south-eastern point of the African continent.
 In order to have the best view, we climbed up to the lighthouse.
 There are also some small walks around the lihthouse, which we enjoyed most.
+We have a separate blog post on this great day trip which you can see here.

 Day 13 – Winelands